oisinmulvihill/growingpainsongcloud/README.rst

 Requirements:
 - A single place to manage the Firewall, Network and Routing.
 - Virtual machines to be private and not public by default.
-- Versioning and control my configuration with Terraform.
 - Staff with only the permssions needed for their day to day work.
 - Freedom to use Resouces at the Project level but in a safe manner.
 - To know about vunerabilities and problems on my cloud.
+- Versioning and management of my configuration with Terraform.

 I've done a lot of reading and experimenting with Google Cloud over the past few years.
 Finding the right thing in Google's documentation can be tricky.
 I'm going to explain the useful things I've learned and on the journey to my approach.